 Answer the Public

 Answer the Public is another free keyword research website that shows you the questions people are asking about a certain keyword.
-This is useful to find new content ideas or to find new keywords to target.
+It is useful to find new content ideas or find new keywords to target, allowing you to create content that addresses their queries.

 Moz Keyword Explorer

 Moz Keyword Explorer is a paid keyword research tool that shows you the monthly search volume, difficulty, and opportunity for keywords.
-Moz also has a free keyword research tool called MozBar.
+It also provides other information like organic click-through rate, priority score, etc. Moz also has a free keyword research tool called MozBar.

 Ahrefs Keywords Explorer

-This is one of our favourite tools.
+It is one of the best keyword research tools for us.
 The Ahrefs Keywords Explorer is a paid keyword research tool that shows you the monthly search volume, difficulty, and opportunity for keywords.
+It also shows additional information like top countries and languages for a particular keyword.

 To use Ahrefs Keywords Explorer: